Steve Miller (author, born 1957): Music

 Miller was the vocalist in the hardcore punk band the Fix, which he co-founded in Lansing in March 1980 with bassist Mike Achtenberg.
 The Fix were the first band signed to Touch and Go Records.
 Miller intended to be the guitarist in the band when he and Achtenberg began assembling personnel, but when guitarist Craig Calvert answered their ad posted in a laundromat, he proved so talented that Miller agreed to sing instead.

-The Fix released two 7" records, the single "Vengeance" b/w "In This Town" (March 1981) and the four-song EP Jan's Rooms (January 1982), both on Touch and Go.
+The Fix released two 7-inch records, the single "Vengeance" b/w "In This Town" (March 1981) and the four-song EP Jan's Rooms (January 1982), both on Touch and Go.
 They also contributed the song "No Idols" to the 1981 Touch and Go compilation EP Process of Elimination.
 The first Fix single is among the most collectible hardcore records in the world, at one point fetching $4,250 on eBay.

 The band was among the first hardcore bands to tour the U.S., obtaining a contact list from Chuck Dukowski of Black Flag and D.O.A. manager Ken Lester.
 During the band's first tour in summer 1981, the Fix shared bills with Dead Kennedys, Flipper, D.O.A. and T.S.O.L.
 A second tour later that year included a show with Toxic Reasons.
 On New Year's Eve 1981, the Fix played a warehouse concert with Flipper, Dead Kennedys, the Effigies and Anti-Pasti.
 It was the Fix's final show.

 In early 1982, Miller and Achtenberg formed Blight, which also featured Tesco Vee of the Meatmen as vocalist.
 During the band's four-month existence, they performed a dozen shows in the Detroit area, and recorded an eponymous EP in the basement studio of Corey Rusk, which was released posthumously in 1983.

-In 1983, Miller played guitar briefly in Strange Fruit, which also featured Steve Shelley of Sonic Youth on drums.
-They issued one three-song 7" single with Miller, "On Top of a Hill" (1983, Babel Records).
+In 1983, Miller played guitar in Strange Fruit, which also featured Steve Shelley of Sonic Youth on drums.
+They issued one three-song 7-inch single with Miller, "On Top of a Hill" (1983, Babel Records).